• Skip to primary navigation

 Two wood bead diffusers and a pair of scissors.

-When we are in need of a new car we often don't buy new.
-My last car was only one year old and in great shape except for the fact that the previous owner was a smoker.
-We had it detailed and hung a couple of carbon odor absorbing bags and that helped.
+When we are in need of a new car, we often don't buy new.
+My last car was only one year old and in great shape, except for the fact that the previous owner was a smoker.
+We had it detailed and hung a couple of carbon odor absorbing bags, and that helped.

 Another thing I did was make a cute little hanging wood bead trinket from beads I had leftover from a wood bead and salt dough garland to hang from the rearview mirror.

 These beads can absorb essential oils or fragrance oils and will hold the scent for several days, making your car smell nice and giving you a bit of aromatherapy as you drive around town.
+You can't really do that with candles or reed diffusers.

 Wooden beads, twine, wire, scissors and a bottle of essential oil.